“The screaming was unbelievable.”

 Then — if there’s still a word called “then” — the Leviathans couldn’t use a time-hopping vampire to carry their Naga box from 1796 to 1969, where they thought it belonged.
-They had to grow a new Jeb Hawkes in the eighteenth-century, and that’s the Jeb that grabbed Vicki and threw her off a cliff, and sent Peter back to prison, trashing the show’s only happy ending.
+They had to grow a new Jeb Hawkes in the eighteenth-century, and that’s the Jeb that grabbed Vicki and threw her off a cliff, and sent Peter back to prison.

 But, I hear you ask, if Barnabas wasn’t a vampire in that band of time, then his kid sister’s ghost wouldn’t have haunted young David, and there wouldn’t be a seance at Collinwood to send Victoria Winters into the past, so how could there be a Vicki and a Peter, and a happily-ever-after for Jeb to destroy?

 My answer to your perfectly sensible question is: shut up, and stop making everything worse.
 This is what They wanted.
 This is what They do.

 It all fell apart, so quickly.
 Not just the house, the whole town.

 Everybody wanted to do the right thing, of course.
 Elizabeth’s will was read, and if Carolyn had come to the reading, then she would know that everything belonged to her — the cannery, the business holdings, the assets and the debts.
 But obviously, she must know that.
 She’s the only one left, who else would inherit?